icdocsoc/docsoc-guide-linux/2-intro-to-command-line.md

 The last 3 characters describe permissions for **everyone else**.

+For example, let's decipher `drwxr-xr-x`.

+The first character is `d`, meaning this is a directory.

+The next group of 3 characters is `rwx`.
+This means the owner has read, write and execute permissions.

+The next group of 3 characters is `r-x`.
+This means everyone in the owner's user group can read and execute, but not write to the file.

+The next group of 3 characters is `rw-`.
+This means everyone else can read and write, but not execute the file.

-For more information on how to change a file's permissions, see the `chmod` command.
+For information on how to change a file's permissions, see the `chmod` command.